bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 ## Predefined fields ##

 Kianda comes with 16 predefined field widgets, see [Controls](/docs/getting-started/create-first-process/design-and-build/add-controls-and-rules/) for a full list.
-You can also use [Kianda Developer](/docs/getting-started/welcome/low-code/) to create custom fields in case none of these satisfy your specific needs and if you have some level of development skills.
+You can also use [Kianda Developer](/docs/getting-started/welcome/low-code/) to create custom fields if you have some development experience and none of the predefined field widgets satisfy your specific needs.

-The default fields fall into four main categories of fields:
+The default fields fall into four main categories:

 1. **Input** - Input fields include the most common data fields such as textbox, user picker, date field, table, checkbox, drop-down and number fields.
 2. **Layout** - Layout fields are the fields that serve the purpose of perfecting the layout of your form.
 They include responsive panels, dialog box, field groups and rich text fields.
 3. **Action** - Action fields are fields that allow user interface actions like buttons, links or even signature components.
 4. **Custom**  - Under custom fields, you will find any custom-developed fields developed using [Kianda Developer](/docs/getting-started/welcome/low-code/).

-For example, layout fields play an important role when building a modern user interface, allowing you to add **Richtext** and **Dialog boxes**.
-You can use these fields together to create a modal dialog, allowing you a form designer to create an alert for a form user, for example when requiring user confirmation or making a final decision or check.
+For example, layout fields play an important role when building a modern user interface as they allow you to add **Richtext** and **Dialog boxes**.
+You can use these fields together to create a modal dialog, allowing you as the form designer to create an alert for a form user - for example, when requiring user confirmation or making a final decision or check.

 ***Example of fields in action - creating a modal dialog***